 Commercial Arbitration Law and Practice in Nigeria through the Cases, Arbitration International, Doyin Rhode, March 2017, (with Charles Nairac)

 Compensatory Damages Principles in Civil and Common Law Jurisdictions – Requirements, Underlying Principles and Limits, The Guide to Damages in International Arbitration, chapter 1, GAR, 2016, (co-author with Clare Connellan, Angélica André and Heather Clark)

 Mid-year review 2016 - arbitration developments in France, Lexis PSL, July 2016, (interview with Anaïs Harlé)

 Structural support, not a bridge: The role of amicus curiae opinions in investment arbitration, Liber Amicorum en l'Honneur de William Laurence Craig, 2016, pp. 289-308, (co-author with Michael Polkinghorne)

 Arbitration procedures and practice in France: overview, PLC, March 2016, (co-author with Anaïs Harlé)

-Litigation and enforcement in France: overview, PLC Global Guide to Dispute Resolution, January 2016, (with A. Harlé, A. Pitchouguina and E. Valette)
+Litigation and enforcement in France: overview, PLC Global Guide to Dispute Resolution, January 2016, (co-author with A. Harlé, A. Pitchouguina and E. Valette)